ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 probably be a Tarn instead of a Misty or a Mire.
 But I only own 3 Tarns.

 The lists, particularly the sideboards, I played in the Classic and the Challenge I didn't like quite as much.
-Multiple ETW is an OK plan vs Delver type decks, but it can make some clunky draws and Doomsday doesn't utilize them as well as TES does.
+Multiple ETW is an OK plan vs Delver-type decks, but it can make some clunky draws and Doomsday doesn't utilize them as well as TES does.
 I don't think I like it enough anymore.
 Similarly, Defense Grid and Xantid Swarm look pretty good on paper but they have their own issues.
-Grid comes down too late, espcially if you need to play it through Daze, and then opponents start being able to pay for it.
+Grid comes down too late, especially if you need to play it through Daze, and then opponents start being able to pay for it.
 Swarm dies to bolt which Delver should be keeping in against us, and requires the green land vs a Wasteland deck.
 I think what I really need is more practice against Delver decks so I can just tighten up play and gain a few percentage points rather than some magical sideboard card.
-My matchup against UR and RUG Delver feel fine, it's really just Grixis Delver with the discard where i feel unfavored.
+My matchup against UR and RUG Delver feel fine, it's really just Grixis Delver with the discard where I feel unfavored.

 Hopefully this gives anyone on the fence about sleeving the deck up a reason to take it for a spin.
 Practice and experience can help you go a long way, and if